liun17/mock-ros2-web-server/README.md

 ## Setup via Docker

-YOU CAN EVEN USE `DOCKER` TO HAVE A SETUP ROS2 and RCLNODEJS ENVIRONMENT.
-This is a simpler and hassle free way to setup a compatible environment
+You can even use `DOCKER` to have a setup ROS2 and RCLNODEJS environment.
+This is a simpler and hassle free way to setup a compatible environment.

 Follow the instruction here to install docker, [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)